Ron Edwards (Australian politician): Politics

 Edwards joined the Australian Labor Party in 1970 while living in Sydney.
 He served as president of its Manly branch from 1972 to 1976.
 After returning to Perth he joined the party's Karrinyup branch.

 Edwards elected to the House of Representatives at the 1983 federal election, defeating the incumbent Liberal MP and serving government minister Ian Viner in the seat of Stirling.
 He retained Stirling at three subsequent elections, although it remained a marginal seat throughout his tenure.

 In parliament, Edwards was a member of the Labor Right faction and was a "firm supporter of the Hawke government's economic and industrial relations reform agenda".
 He was deputy speaker and chairman of committees from 1989 to 1993 and was the first person to hold the formal title of "deputy speaker", which was created in 1992.

 Edwards lost his seat to the Liberal candidate Eoin Cameron at the 1993 election; in WA seats that election Labor had suffered badly in swings toward the Coalition, despite a nationwide swing to the ALP.
 Leo McLeay, the incumbent ALP speaker, had resigned his post shortly before the election and it was speculated that Edwards would have succeeded as speaker had he not been defeated.

 Later activities

 After his defeat, Edwards hosted a talkback radio show on 6PR.
 He held board seats on the Anglican Schools Commission (1994–2017), the Perth Mint (2005–2015), and the Potato Marketing Corporation of Western Australia (2013–2017).

 Edwards is the co-founder and board member of The Graham (Polly) Farmer Foundation, an educational not-for-profit founded in 1995.

+He was appointed a Member of the Order of Australia in the 2026 Australia Day Honours for "significant service to the environment, and to the community".